i-VRESSE/pdbtbx-ts/README.md

 }
 ```

-In an application using Vite, yarn and TypeScript use
+In an application using Vite, vitest and TypeScript use

 ```js
 import pdbtbx, { open_pdb, PDBInfo } from 'pdbtbx-ts'